leanneholmes/ReadingRoom/server/README.md

 | `test`       | Contains test files for unit and integration testing.                   |
 | `utils`      | Utility functions and helpers, like logging and environment validation. |

 ### 🏃 Steps to Run the Server

-Follow these steps to get the server up and running:

-### 🏃 Steps to Run the Server